 United Playaz is a violence prevention and youth development organization that has worked in San Francisco for 25 years.
 UP is an organization working within San Francisco helping children and youth break the cycle of juvenile crime, violence, and poverty by providing a comprehensive range of services including In-School Violence Prevention, After-School Programs, Case Management, After-Care & Re/Entry services, Diversion, TAY Academic Enrichment & Workforce Development, Street Outreach, and Civic Engagement opportunities and Recreation to prepare vulnerable youth for higher education, employment, and healthy living within a safe, nurturing, and collaborative environment.

 Red String 2020 Grant and Project: Providing children and youth a safe haven and a place to go after school to help them learn, grow, and develop is not only a worthy cause, it is, in many poorer neighborhoods, a necessary one.
 For over 25 years, United Playaz has been a consistent "home" that most of their kids lack in other facets of their daily lives.
-Red String's grant will allow United Playaz to provide a young person from the neighborhood with a part-time job working as a support staff at their SOMA Community Learning Hub which is providing in-person pod care during the school day for children and youth enrolled at Bessie Carmichael Elementary and Middle School.
-In addition, Red String will provide 50 PPE masks to United Playaz to help keep their staff, volunteers, and program participants safe during the COVID-19 health issue.
+Red String's grant funded United Playaz to provide a young person from the neighborhood with a part-time job working as a support staff at their SOMA Community Learning Hub which is providing in-person pod care during the school day for children and youth enrolled at Bessie Carmichael Elementary and Middle School.
+In addition, Red String provided 50 PPE masks to United Playaz to help keep their staff, volunteers, and program participants safe during the COVID-19 health issue.
+Red String also sponsored 10 families with Thanksgiving and Christmas dinners as well as Christmas presents for the children.

 J-Sei was a UAIAI members recommended candidate charity.